oscarryz/yz-design-notes/Questions/solved/How to support multiple interfaces in generics.md

 }
 add(1, 0.0)
 ```
-This might open the posibilities to add union types
+This might open the possibilities to add union types
 ```js
 Adder {
   Int